-A Career in Academe: Design Document
+Careers in Academe: Design Document

 The ACS Office of Graduate and Postdoctoral Scholars and the Department of Career Management and Development are jointly sponsoring a project to update and possibly upgrade the series of modules now titled “Preparing for Life After Graduate School” (PfLAGS).
 The working title for this revised program is “ACS Career Pathways.”

 An initial Learning System Architecture (LSA) for the new learning system has been developed and is in process of final revision.
-The purpose of this document is to describe the instructional design for one of the “tracks” programs in the learning system, tentatively titled “A Career in Academe.”
+The purpose of this document is to describe the instructional design for one of the “tracks” programs in the learning system, tentatively titled “Careers in Academe.”

 Assumptions